The Wayƒarers Journal ©

 Arthropods are bilaterally symmetrical with some of the species having wings.
 Also, the arthropod body consists of segments, each containing a pair of appendages.
 Too, for these animals to keep growing, they must go through stages of moulting, which is a process of shedding the old exoskeleton after growing a new one that is not yet hardened.
 The moulting cycles continue until the arthropod reaches its full size.

-The animals of the phylum Arthropoda date back to the early Paleozoic era, from the Cambrian through the Silurian periods.
+According to the wise men of this world, the animals of the phylum Arthropoda date back to the early Paleozoic era, from the Cambrian through the Silurian periods.

 Class Level Index